rduenasf/birding/docs/birds/afpwag1.md

 scientific_name: "Motacilla aguimp"
 order: "Passeriformes"
 family: "Motacillidae (Wagtails and Pipits)"
 description: "Motacilla aguimp is a species of bird in the Motacillidae (Wagtails and Pipits) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Wagtails and Pipits"
 species_code: "afpwag1"

 sidebar_position: 5
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Motacillidae (Wagtails and Pipits)
   - Wagtails and Pipits
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---